Nazley Sharif

-Nazley Khan Sharif MPL (born 18 May 1990) is a South African politician who has served in the National Assembly of South Africa since July 2025 and previously from May 2019 to May 2024.
+Nazley Khan Sharif (born 18 May 1990) is a South African politician who has served in the National Assembly of South Africa since July 2025 and previously from May 2019 to May 2024.
 She was a Member of the Gauteng Provincial Legislature from June 2024 to July 2025.
 During her first term in parliament, she served in the DA's Shadow Cabinet as the Shadow Minister of Women, Youth and Persons with Disabilities from April 2023 until May 2024, having previously served as Deputy Minister between June 2019 and April 2023.
 Khan is a member of the Democratic Alliance.

 Education

 Sharif studied at the University of the Witwatersrand, where she graduated with a BA degree and a BA Honours degree in political sciences.